ricardoscr/ricardoscr.github.io/_portfolio/twitter-sentiment-analysis.md

 ---
 title: "Twitter Sentiment Analysis"
-excerpt: "Web app that does sentiment analysis of the most recent tweets in English for a given hashtag."
+excerpt: "Web app that does sentiment analysis of the most recent tweets in English with a given hashtag."
 header:
   teaser: twitter-sent.png
 ---